numba/numba/docs/source/extending/overloading-guide.rst

 .. literalinclude:: mymodule.py

-Usually, you use this function to set all elements of a Numpy array to a specific value.
+Usually, you use this function to set all elements of a NumPy array to a specific value.
 Now, you do some profiling and you realize, that our function might be a bit slow.